 Hood’s emphasis is on teaching.
-Ninety-eight percent of the College’s full-time faculty hold an earned doctorate.
+Ninety-eight percent of the College’s full-time faculty hold an earned doctorate or terminal degree in their field.
 Hood supplements this core of professors with carefully selected adjunct instructors, many of whom are eminent scientists and professionals in their fields.

 Involved in professional and research activities off campus, Hood’s faculty have strong connections to colleagues in both the academic and the professional worlds.
 These relationships translate into excellent opportunities for students seeking internship placements, pursuing special academic projects and moving into graduate study or careers.